emptythevoid/wicdirect/README.md

 This will return a json that provides basic information, such as the version of CoreInterop that's installed.

+If this query fails, the WIC Pinpad will fail to operate.
+The quickest way to see this behavior is to go into the EBT Search, try to replace someone's card, and click in the card number field.
+If everything is working, the pinpad should say "EBT/ACCT#".
+If it continues to say "VERIFONE Welcome", the Coreinterop query has failed for some reason.

-This query can fail for several reasons.
+This query can fail for several reason.

 1.)
 If the CoreInterop Windows service isn't running, all requests to localhost:9999 will fail.